Bulgur at a glance

 What is Bulgur?

-Bulgur is a whole grain made from cracked wheat groats that have been parboiled, dried, and then cracked into smaller pieces.
-It is a staple in Middle Eastern cuisine, often used in dishes such as tabbouleh and pilafs.
-Bulgur is valued for its quick cooking time and nutty flavor, as well as its high fiber content and nutritional benefits.
+Bulgur is a whole grain made from precooked, dried, and cracked wheat groats.
+It is a staple in Middle Eastern cuisine and is known for its quick cooking time and nutty flavor.
+Bulgur is often used in dishes like tabbouleh and pilafs.

 Also known as: